zackliscio/dark_at_night/README.md

 ## Settings

-- **Enable time-based dark mode**: Toggle on/off for automatic time-based dimming
+- **Enable time-based dark mode**: Toggle on/off for automatic time-based dimming and smart sleep button behavior
-- **Start time**: When to begin dark mode (default: 5:00 PM / 17:00)
+- **Start time**: When to begin dark mode window (default: 10:00 PM / 22:00)
-- **End time**: When to stop dark mode (default: 6:00 AM / 06:00)
+- **End time**: When to end dark mode window (default: 6:00 AM / 06:00)
 - **Screen brightness during dark mode**: Brightness level 0-100% (default: 0%)
-- **Show manual sleep button**: Display a moon icon button on the idle screen to manually trigger dark mode

 ## Usage

-### Time-based Mode
+### Automatic Time-based Mode
 1. Enable the plugin and set your preferred start/end times
 2. The screen will automatically dim at the start time each day
 3. Touch the screen anytime to wake and restore brightness
 4. Brightness automatically restores at the end time

-### Manual Sleep Button
+### Smart Sleep Button
-1. Enable "Show manual sleep button" in settings
-2. A small moon icon (🌙) appears in the top-right corner of the idle screen
-3. Tap it anytime to immediately dim the screen
+The existing sleep button (location varies by skin) now behaves intelligently:
+- **Outside dark hours**: Normal behavior - activates screensaver
+- **During dark hours**: Activates dark mode (black screen) instead
-4. Touch anywhere to wake and restore brightness
+- **Wake up**: Touch anywhere on the screen to restore brightness

+No extra buttons needed - the sleep button just does the right thing based on time of day!

 ## Technical Details